Grades 4-8 Principal

 I am the child of a retired teacher (who continues to work in education).
 As a college student, I used to go help out in her second-grade classroom while on break.
 Each day, she greeted every student at the door, offering a hug, a handshake or a high five.
 She said goodbye to them the same way.
 From her example, I learned to recognize each and every student as an individual, and that there is no such thing as a “bad kid” – there are only poor choices.
 Every student is worthy of love and respect, and every student wants to be seen and heard.

-In my time at Morgan Park Academy, I learned a tremendous amount from former principal Barbara Tubutis and former teacher Thomas Malcolm.
+In my time at Morgan Park Academy, I learned a tremendous amount from retired principal Barbara Tubutis and retired teacher Thomas Malcolm.
 From Mrs. Tubutis, I learned that students need the space to fail or make poor choices, and also need the opportunity to give back to the community to help repair any damage.
 From Mr. Malcolm, I learned that treating students with dignity and affirming your pride in them is more important than just about anything else, and that being a lifelong learner sets a tremendous example.
 And that it’s always a great day at Morgan Park Academy.

 What are some of your interests and hobbies?